What to do in your allotment in December

 - Sow Geranium F2 ‘Super Hybrid Mix’ seeds under glass.
 They need a long season to give their best and, if you can provide frost-free conditions, they can be sown now.
 A minimum temperature of 18C is needed to ensure germination.
 Geraniums work well in mixed beds interspersed with vegetables.

 - I sow sweet pea seeds on a warm windowsill in December for growing on in my cold greenhouse.
+Keep them a little on the dry side over winter and pinch out the middles to encourage more flowers when they start getting too tall.

 - Despite the recent cold snap, there are still a few straggly and tired roses trying to bloom.
 They will benefit from a winter prune (depending on the variety).